LSanten/LSanten.github.io/_mms-md/MILIT-A.md

 # Stats surrounding the scale of the US military industrial complex

 ## The US Department of Defense (DoD) is the second largest employer world-wide with 2.9 million people
 The single largest employer is the Indian Ministry of defense.
 India had a population of 1.42 Billion people in 2022.
-The United states had a population of 333 Million people in 2022.
-[1]
+The United states had a population of 333 Million people in 2022 [1].

-If the US had the population of India and kept its ratio, its military apparatus would reach 12,4 Million people, 4.15x the size of the current Indian army.
+If the US had the population of India and kept its ratio, its military apparatus would reach 12.4 Million people, 4.15x the size of the current Indian army.

-Worded differently, per capita, the US DoD is 4.15x larger than the Indian Ministry of Defence.
+Worded differently, per capita, the US DoD is 4.15x larger than the Indian Ministry of Defense.

 ![](media/cleanshot_2023-11-03-at-13-58-06@2x.png)

-## US Yearly defense expenses are at least 2.21x larger than the one-time "milestone" investment from the Inflaction Reducation Act to fight climate change
+## US Yearly defense expenses are at least 2.21x larger than the one-time "milestone" investment from the Inflation Reduction Act to fight climate change

-The section of Biden's Inflation Reducation Act (IRA) that seeks to address climate change is $ 369 billion large [2].
+The section of Biden's Inflation Reduction Act (IRA) that seeks to address climate change is $ 369 billion large [2].
 This is a major milestone in US history concerning climate change-related initiatives.
 Compare this with the yearly fiscal expenses for defense that amount to $ 816 billion for 2023 [3].
 This is a ratio of 2.21x.
 The IRA is a one-time act, defense expenses happen yearly.

 The US Government shipped $ 75 billions of weapons to Ukraine.

 US military buys as much fuel as Portugal, emits more than Romania, and other heavy-emitting nations (see [[MILIT-B]]).

 ## US Fiscal military expenses have risen in the last years
 The numbers below and above are directly taken from the US Government reports.
-Indepent research, however, claims that military expenses reached 1.53 Trillion in 2022 instead of the the official numbers of $ 766 Billion due to a limited categorization on the US Government's end [5].
+Independent research, however, claims that military expenses reached 1.53 Trillion in 2022 instead of the the official numbers of $ 766 Billion due to a limited categorization on the US Government's end [5].

 - U.S. military spending/defense budget for **2021 was $800.67B**, a 2.86% increase from 2020.[6]
 - U.S. military spending/defense budget for **2020 was $778.40B**, a 6% increase from 2019.[6]